kvaksin/kvaksin.github.io/_pages/aicc.md

 #### ⬇ Step 2: Download the Audio

-* Save the file to `downloads/abc123.mp3`
+* Save the file as `downloads/abc123.mp3`

 #### 🧠 Step 3: Transcription & Language Detection

-* Whisper automatically identifies language and returns plain text.
+* Whisper automatically detects the language and returns plain text transcription.

+#### 📚 Step 4: Summarize, Translate & Analyze
+Use a local LLM (e.g. via Ollama) to:

+Summarize the transcript

+Detect topic and emotional tone

+Translate if the language isn’t English

 #### 📤 Step 5: Send to CRM